mmmorris1975/ssm-session-client/examples/ssm-shell/README.md

 the AWS_PROFILE environment variable will be checked.
 If the environment variable is unset, credentials set via environment variables, of the default profile credentials will be used

-target_spec is a required argument of the EC2 instnace ID to request a shell for.
+target_spec is a required argument of the EC2 instance ID to request a shell for.
 ```

 If successful, a command terminal prompt will be displayed which allows you to interact with the instance.